Podcast Scripting

 Key Techniques

-- Structure in threes — three main points, three examples, three segments — for listener retention.
+Do: Structure content in groups of three — three main points, three examples, three segments — because listeners retain information better when it arrives in small, countable sets.

 Anti-Patterns